From the first Remembrance Day to remembrance today

-It’s 99 years since Britain first came to a standstill in honour of the dead of the First World War.
-Here, Fiona Reid analyses how the way we commemorate the war has changed since that first Remembrance Day.
+It's more than a century since Britain first came to a standstill in honour of the dead of the First World War.
+Fiona Reid analyses how the way we commemorate the war has changed since that first Remembrance Day

 The Armistice of 11 November 1918 effectively ended the Great War, and many hoped that “all wars” had ended that day.
 However the conflict was only officially concluded with the signing of the peace treaties in June 1919, and victory parades took place that summer.
 Yet some objected to exultant military parades, and a number of ex-servicemen even refused to participate.
 As a result, the first Remembrance Day ceremonies were commemorative rather than triumphant: “Today is Peace Day” announced the Manchester Guardian on 11 November 1919.